Tulip-Dev/tulip/doc/user/workspace.rst

   .. image:: _images/i_histogram_statistics.png
       :width: 280

-  * **Mean and standard derivation**: Tulip computes the mean and the standard derivation and displays these values on the histogram.
+  * **Mean and standard deviation**: Tulip computes the mean and the standard deviation and displays these values on the histogram.

   * **Select nodes in range**: choose the lower and upper bound and select the nodes in between.